latlio/cad_subtyping/README.md

 ## Abstract

+**Background**
+Coronary Artery Disease (CAD) is a complex, heterogeneous disease with distinct etiological mechanisms.
+These different etiologies may give rise to multiple subtypes of CAD that could benefit from alternative preventions and treatments.
+However, so far there have been no systematic efforts to predict CAD subtypes using clinical and genetic factors.
+**Methods**
-Coronary Artery Disease (CAD) is a complex, heterogeneous disease with distinct underlying etiological mechanisms.
-These different etiologies may give rise to multiple subtypes of CAD that would benefit from alternative therapeutic approaches.
-However, whether CAD subtypes can be successfully predicted using clinical and genetic factors is unknown.
-Here we developed and optimized statistical models incorporating clinical and genetic factors to predict CAD subtypes in 20,935 CAD patients in the UK Biobank, with external validation in the US-based All of Us (9,962 CAD patients).
-Subtypes were defined as high vs. normal low-density lipoprotein (LDL) levels, high vs. normal lipoprotein A (Lpa) levels, occlusive vs. non-occlusive CAD, stable vs. unstable, high vs. low 10-year atherosclerotic cardiovascular disease (ASCVD risk) score.
-Clinical risk factors included levels of apolipoprotein A, apolipoprotein B, high-density lipoprotein, triglycerides, and C-reactive protein.
-Genetic factors were genome-wide and pathway-based polygenic risk scores (PRS).
-Results show models that combine clinical and genetic factors lead to greater predictive power than clinical-only and genetics-only models.
-Pathway-based PRS typically increased discriminatory power more than genome-wide PRS, while providing insights into subtype etiology.
-For example, pathways most predictive of the high-Lpa subtype included fibronectin binding (P=6x10-260), apolipoprotein binding (P=6.2x10-252), and serine-type endopeptidase activity (P=1.7x10-203).
-Overall, we demonstrate that prediction models can distinguish CAD subtypes and that pathway PRSs hold particular promise for increased biological understanding and tailored treatment of CAD subtypes.
+Here we trained and applied statistical models incorporating clinical and genetic factors to predict CAD subtypes in 26,036 CAD patients in the UK Biobank.
+We performed external validation of the UK Biobank models in the US-based All of Us cohort (8,598 CAD patients).
+Subtypes were defined as high vs. normal low-density lipoprotein (LDL) levels, high vs. normal lipoprotein A (Lpa) levels, ST-elevation myocardial infarction (STEMI) vs. non-ST-elevation myocardial infarction (NSTEMI), occlusive vs. non-occlusive CAD, and stable vs. unstable CAD.
+Clinical predictors included levels of apolipoprotein A, apolipoprotein B, high-density lipoprotein, triglycerides, and C-reactive protein.
+Genetic predictors were genome-wide and pathway-based polygenic risk scores (PRS).
+**Results**
+Results showed that both clinical-only and genetic-only models can predict CAD subtypes, while combining clinical and genetic factors leads to greater predictive accuracy.
+Pathway-based PRS had higher discriminatory power than genome-wide PRS for the Lpa and LDL subtypes, and provided insights into their etiologies.
+The ten pathway PRS most predictive of the LDL subtype involved cholesterol metabolism.
+Pathway PRS models had poor generalizability to the All of Us cohort.
+**Conclusions**
+In summary, we present the first systematic demonstration that CAD subtypes can be distinguished by clinical and genomic risk factors, which could have important implications for stratified cardiovascular medicine.

 ## Software implementation